nodesynctop/Sonaric/README.md

 ```
 sonaric identity-export -o wallet.identity
 ```
-`Important:` Save `wallet.identity` file on your server and copied it to your own computer
+`You will be prompted to enter a password to encrypt the exported identity` `Important:` Save `wallet.identity` file on your server and copied it to your own computer
 ## Recovery  - You can then import it on a new node using
 ```